-Double chance betting is available for events that have three possible outcomes, i.e., win for Team A, win for Team B, or draw.
-With a double chance bet, you bet on two outcomes, e.g., Chelsea wins (vs. Liverpool) or draw.
+Double chance betting is available for events with three possible outcomes, i.e., win for Team A, win for Team B or draw.
+With a double chance bet, you bet on two outcomes, e.g., Chelsea wins (vs. Liverpool) or draws.

 Edit My Bet

-Similar to Cash Out, BetMGM’s Edit My Bet allows you to rethink after your bet is placed.
-Also only available under select circumstances, you can add a selection, swap a selection, remove a selection, and/or increase your stake before the event(s) on which you bet is completed.
+Similar to Cash Out, BetMGM’s Edit My Bet feature allows you to rethink after your bet is placed.
+Also only available under select circumstances, you can add a selection, swap a selection, remove a selection and/or increase your stake before the event(s) on which you bet is completed.

 Fractional odds are given in fractional form, e.g., 5/1 or 7/2, to represent the amount won (numerator) over the amount wagered (denominator), not including the stake.
-If you wager $1 on 5/1 odds, the potential payout is $6.
+If you wager $1 on 5/1 odds, the potential payout is $6, including stake.

-A futures bet is any bet placed on an event, playoff series, award, or another occurrence in the future.
-The most popular futures bets are placed on events like Super Bowl odds or NBA Finals odds.
+A futures bet is any bet placed on an event, award, or another occurrence in the future.
+The most popular futures bets are placed on events like who will win the upcoming Super Bowl or NBA Finals.

-A type of over/under total bet, a grand salami is most often the total number of goals or runs scored throughout an entire day or hockey or baseball games.
+A type of over/under total bet, a grand salami is most often the total number of goals or runs scored throughout an entire day of hockey or baseball games.

-Another name for spread betting or points betting, handicap betting is the process of oddsmakers evening an event by placing a spread on it.
+Another name for spread betting, handicap betting is the process of oddsmakers evening an event by placing a spread on it.